Shane325/dropbox-browser/README.md

 * Error handling on both client and server.
 Right now I'm just logging errors to the console.
 * Caching using Redis.
 * Testing using Karma on the client side and Mocha on the server side.
+* Use a task runner like Gulp to automate the testing and build.

 ## Deployment

 The app is deployed on Heroku's free tier.
-Upon deployment Heroku read the `Procfile` in the code base which contains the following command that runs in production:
+Upon deployment Heroku reads the `Procfile` in the code base which contains the following command that runs in production:

 ```bash
 $ npm run prod
 ```

-This command runs node and passes is the production domain name as an environment variable.
-This is needed for the dropbox authentication flow.
+This command runs node and passes in the production domain name as an environment variable.
+This is needed for the dropbox authentication redirect.

 ## Technology Used